alphauslabs/eris/README.md

 There is a slight performance penalty over direct connections to Redis due to its use of hashing; it requires all commands to have a key as hash to find the corresponding Redis node.
 If you require high performance caching, you're probably better off using a dedicated Redis node/cluster.

+### Why

+The main reason why `jupiter` exists is that at the time of this writing, the maximum Memorystore instance you can provision in GCP is 300GB.
+Beyond this, we need more instances.
+Instead of leaving the responsibility of accessing multiple Memorystore instances to our applications, it's move convenient to be able to access these clusters of instances as a single entity.
+After a trial run with [Envoy Redis proxy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/other_protocols/redis), we wanted something more, especially the ability to add/remove instances seamlessly with minimal interruptions to the client applications.

 ### Hashing

 Most of the "caching" commands in Redis need a key (usually `args[1]`, or the argument after the command itself). `jupiter` will try to use this argument as the default hashing key.
 This renders some other Redis commands unsupported, such as cluster commands, Pub/Sub, transactions, LUA scripting, etc. However, `jupiter` also provides a custom way to input a (or override the) hashing key if needed **using the last argument**.